mabbason/botkeeper/README.md

 # Botkeeper Bookkeeping Bot-simulation

-This repo is Miles Abbason's work for completeing the Botkeeper coding challenge.
+This repo is Miles Abbason's work for completing the Botkeeper coding challenge.

 ## CLI Program